Incomplete Gamma Kernels: Generalizing Locally Optimal Projection Operators: Experimental Results

 \subsection{Evaluation of CLOP Kernel Approximation}

-We evaluated the approximation error of our fitted parameter set against the original one proposed by CLOP~\cite{preiner2014continuous}.
-First, we quantified systematic errors of the kernel approximation $ \hat{K}_{\mathrm{LOP}} $ by analyzing its standard deviation $ \hat{\sigma}_{\mathrm{LOP}} $.
-We can see in Table~\ref{tab:kernel_standard_deviation} that both CLOP and our approximation underestimate the actual value $ \sigma_{\mathrm{LOP}} $ and that the bias increases in higher dimensions.
-Although these errors are significantly lower for our approximation throughout all dimensions, they may still be significant.
+We evaluated the approximation error of our fitted parameter set in Table~\ref{tab:kernel_approximation} (see Section~\ref{sec:clop_kernel_approximation}) against the original one proposed by CLOP~\cite{preiner2014continuous}.
+First, we quantified systematic errors of the kernel approximation $ \hat{K}_{\mathrm{LOP}} $ by analyzing its standard deviation $ \smallnorm{\hat{\mat{\Sigma}}_{\mathrm{LOP}}}^{1 / 2} $ defined by the square root of the magnitude of its covariance matrix \eqref{eq:lop_kernel_approximation_variance}.
+Table~\ref{tab:kernel_standard_deviation} indicates that both CLOP and our approximation underestimate the actual value $ \smallnorm{\mat{\Sigma}_{\mathrm{LOP}}}^{1 / 2} $ and that the bias increases in higher dimensions.
+Although these errors are significantly lower for our approximation throughout all dimensions, they may still be noticeable.
 Our consistent approximation always overestimates the actual standard deviation and has a slightly higher error than the unconstrained variant in low dimensions up to $ { d = 5 } $.
 However, it becomes unbiased in the limit $ { d \to \infty } $ and should be preferred in higher dimensions.
-We also considered minimizing the $ L_1 $ distance to the actual kernel $ K_{\mathrm{LOP}} $ by scaling the values $ \hat{\sigma}_k $ with correction factors $ { 1 / b_{\mathrm{opt}} } $ to obtain an improved set of parameters which is shown in Fig.~\ref{fig:kernel_approximation}.
+We also considered minimizing the $ L_1 $ distance of the kernel approximation $ \hat{K}_{\mathrm{LOP}} $ \eqref{eq:lop_kernel_approximation} to the actual kernel $ K_{\mathrm{LOP}} $ \eqref{eq:lop_kernel} by scaling the values $ \hat{\sigma}_k $ with correction factors $ { 1 / b_{\mathrm{opt}} } $ to obtain an improved set of parameters which is shown in Fig.~\ref{fig:kernel_approximation}.
 Here, the error of our approximation is significantly lower than for CLOP both before and after optimal correction.
 Furthermore, the optimal scaling factors are similar to the ratios of the standard deviation for $ { d = 1 } $.